Can you build reliable dashboards without a metrics layer?

 Where PowerMetrics fits

 PowerMetrics gives you a governed metric catalog, executable logic as part of the metrics layer, metric certification, and role-based access.
-Connect services, databases, warehouses, or semantic layers, define metrics once, then let teams build dashboards and embeds that read from the same catalog.
+Connect services, databases, warehouses, or semantic layers (like dbt or Cube), define metrics once, then let teams build dashboards and embeds that read from the same catalog.
 Over 130 connectors, templates for instant metrics, goals and alerts, and published views help you scale self-serve without losing control.

 PowerMetrics LogoLevel up data-driven decision making